yamanoku/vuefes-japan-online-2022/pages/en.md

 That means "**NO ARIA is better than BAD ARIA**"[^2].

-In other words, if you use WAI-ARIA wrongly, it is still better to not use it as an accessibility measure.
+In other words, It means that it's still better accessible not to use WAI-ARIA than to use it incorrectly.

-In this article, we will introduce some of the things that can easily go wrong when using WAI-ARIA, as well as some of the things that we tend to forget to be aware of when developing WAI-ARIA.
+In this section, I will introduce the use of WAI-ARIA in ways that are easy to make mistakes or forget during development.

 ### aria-label

-First is the aria-label, which is used when there is textual information to be conveyed to assistive technology.
+First is the aria-label, This is used when you have textual information that you want to convey to assistive technology.

 An example of this is a button with only an icon.

-In this pattern, there is no text within the button, so it is recognized as a "menu, button.
+In this pattern, there is no text within the button, so it is recognized as a "menu, button".

 ```html
 <button type="button" aria-label="menu">